Daihongchen/king_county_housing_analysis/report/Memo.md

 While 50% is not the entirety of the home, this data provides an excellent baseline for home owners and real estate agents to estimate the value of the home.

-All of these factors drastically affect value; being on the water increases homes by an average of 860,000 USDInterestingly enough, the square footage of the garage actually decreases the value.
-We
+All of these factors drastically affect value.
+The sale price increases by roughly 370USD per square foot of living space, and roughly 214USD per square foot of porch space.
+Being on the water increases homes by an average of 860,000 USD, while the view quality of Lake Washington increases price by 350,000USD per categorical increase in quality.
+Interestingly enough, garage space actually lowers sale price by about 270USD per square foot.
+We interpreted the last item as representing a greater desire for living space in an area where home prices are on the rise and space is becoming more expensive.

+## Future Analyses

+Moving forward, we would advise our next model to account for population density, quality of public schools, and crime rates.